Commencement Information for Graduates

 *VIP, Faculty and Candidates Reception 7:30 – 8:30 am in Multi-Purpose Room (C208)

 Friday, December 12, 2014 from 3:30 – 5:00 pm in Campus Center C225

 Please note that the commencement ceremony is separate from the actual degree certification and conferral.
 Participation in a commencement ceremony and/or inclusion in the commencement program does not indicate official graduation or degree conferral.

-- Submit the Spring 2014 Commencement RSVP Form and Graduate Student Survey to the Academic Advising Office (C236) by April 10, 2014 to confirm your participation in the O‘ahu or Neighbor Island ceremony. **Neighbor Island ceremonies are ONCE a year, at conclusion of spring semester.
+- Submit the Fall 2014 Commencement RSVP Form and Graduate Student Survey to the Academic Advising Office (C236) by November 13, 2014 to confirm your participation in the Oahu or Neighbor Island ceremony. **Neighbor Island ceremonies are ONCE a year, at conclusion of spring semester.